PixelStoriesEngine/pixel-stories-docs/src/content/blog/new-open-source-assets.md

 ### Better Organization

-Previously, these assets were managed and edited directly in the map editor, which was not ideal.
+Previously, these assets were managed and edited directly in the map editor, which was not ideal and added confusion since we had a "Game assets" tab.
 They have now been moved to the game assets section for a more logical workflow.

 <div style="max-width:500px;">